vegetish/corda/docs/source/corda-configuration-file.rst

 :extraAdvertisedServiceIds: A list of ServiceType id strings to be advertised to the NetworkMapService and thus be available
     when other nodes query the NetworkMapCache for supporting nodes.
-This can also include plugin services loaded from .jar files in the plugins folder.
+This can also include plugin services loaded from .jar files in the cordapps folder.
 Optionally, a custom advertised service name can be provided by appending it to the service type id: ``"corda.notary.validating|Notary A"``

 :notaryNodeAddress: The host and port to which to bind the embedded Raft server.
 Required only when running a distributed